Scalingo/php-buildpack/CONTRIBUTING.md

 You need the following tools to hack on this project:

-* A bucket from an Openstack Swift instance (ie https://www.ovh.com/us/cloud/storage/object-storage.xml)
+* A bucket from an Openstack Swift instance (e.g. https://www.ovh.com/us/cloud/storage/object-storage.xml)
 * `swift` command
 * `docker` to get Scalingo development stack

-Setup the Swift bucket and configure the file `conf/buildpack.conf`
+Setup the Swift bucket and get your `swift` command working.
+You can test if the command is working using `swift stat -v`.
+You swift bucket must be public.
+Then configure the file `conf/buildpack.conf`:

 ```
 export SWIFT_BUCKET=scalingo-php-buildpack